 Jim stood up.
-"I need to make some room.
-Is it okay if I push this sofa back?"
+“I need to make room.
+Is it okay to push this sofa back?”

 “Yes, of course,” Mom replied.

-With Connor still on the couch, Jim pushed it toward to back of the basement about ten feet from where it sat, leaving a wide-open space in the middle of the floor.
-He brought a spherical device out of his bag and set it down onto the floor, in the space he created.
+As Connor lay on the couch, Jim pushed it toward to back of the basement about ten feet from where it sat.
+This left a wide-open space in the middle of the floor.
+He brought a spherical device out of his bag and set it down onto the floor in the space he created.
 He gave the sphere a gentle push down.
 The top half of the sphere opened into five sections, revealing a small tube protruding from the center.
 The inside of the sphere appeared to be the same type of unobtanium mercury like substance as Brüder-2’s exterior.
-Jim withdrew a glass rod from his bag, which looked exactly like the HoloLog rod Ryan took off The Corporation agents.
-Jim was prepared to push the rod into the tube in the center of the opened sphere, when he looked up at us.
+Jim withdrew a glass rod from his bag.
+It looked exactly like the HoloLog rod Ryan took off The Corporation agents.
+Jim was prepared to push the rod into the center tube of the opened sphere.
+He stopped to look up at us.

-"This may take you by surprise," he said.
-"Do not fear.
-This is what I need to do to fix Connor's injuries."
+“This may take you by surprise,” he said.
+“Do not fear.
+This is what I need to do to fix the injuries Connor has sustained.”

-Mom nodded, gripping my upper arm tighter.
+Mom nodded as she gripped my upper arm tighter.
 She peeked around from behind me.
 Jim dropped the rod in and stood back.

-Some kind of rotor inside the sphere began to spin, sending out what I can only describe as colored light off the sphere's mirrors.
-Out of thin air, and entire series of holographic panels and bed assembly formed, right there in the middle of the basement.
-The sphere, which was obviously a holographic projector of sorts hummed quietly beneath the bed assembly.
-My jaw was open as I stared in awe of what I was seeing.
-I could only assume Mom's reaction was ten times as powerful as mine was.
+A rotor inside the sphere began to spin.
+It sent out what I can only describe as colored light off the sphere’s mirrors.
+Out of thin air, an entire series of holographic panels and bed assembly formed right there in the middle of the basement.
+The sphere was obviously a holographic projector of sorts.
+It hummed quietly beneath the bed assembly.
+My jaw was open as I stared in awe.
+I could only assume Mom’s reaction was ten times as powerful as mine was.

 “What the hell is all this?”
 Mom whispered.

 Jim gently picked Connor up off the sofa and laid him on top of the bed assembly.
-"It is a portable holographic medical facility," Jim said.
-"It will save Connor's life."
+“It is a portable holographic medical facility,” Jim said.
+“It will save the life of Connor.”

 “Is this how things work in the future?”
 Mom asked.